Flexbox Basics

 }

-The remaining styles in the CSS control help keep the page consistent with the rest of the styling.
+The remaining styles in the CSS help keep the page consistent with the rest of the styling.

 Note the use of the clamp() function.